kaliflowerx3/ZoltriTWserver/rules.md

 6. You must be the race you ally with (see rule 4).
 Alliance changes are expensive, but are offered in-store at spawn.
 7. This is a mature server!
 8. No PvP logging!
 Don't be a coward.
-9. Botania sparks, floating flowers, and mana pools are each an entity, and some people's bases have over 100.
-You may NOT force chunkload the chunk with all the sparks in it.
-Please respect that I cannot afford to continue to upgrade the ram for this purpose.
+9. You MAY NOT force chunkload a chunk with >10 Botania sparks in it.

 :police_car: Outlawed (disabled) items: :police_car:
 - Hungry Bag (dupe bug)